Decoherence across phase-space scales: From compass states to general quantum states: REPRESENTATIVE STATES AND SUBLEVELS

-The nonclassical structures in phase space are described by the Wigner function~\cite{Sch01}, which is a tool used to represent quantum states in phase space.
-In other words, the Wigner function is the hallmark of nonclassicality~\cite{Kenfack_2004, Davis2021, Chabaud2021, PhysRevX.5.021003}, with its marginals representing the statistics of quadrature operators~\cite{naeem2019}.
-Mathematically, the Wigner function for the density operator $\hat{\rho}$ is the expectation value of the parity kernel~\cite{CarlosNB15,Russel2021,Barnett2018}, that is,
+The Wigner function~\cite{Sch01}, a tool for describing quantum states in phase space, describes nonclassical structures in phase space.
+The nonclassicality of a state can be defined by the negativity of its Wigner distribution~\cite{PhysRevLett.122.080402,Davis2021, Chabaud2021, PhysRevX.5.021003}, while its marginals correspond to the statistics of quadrature operators~\cite{naeem2019}.
+Mathematically, the Wigner function for the density operator $\hat{\rho}$ is the expectation value of the parity kernel~\cite{Russel2021,Barnett2018} $W_{\hat{\rho}}(\beta)=\mathrm{tr}\big(\hat{\rho}\hat{\Delta}(\beta)\big)$.
+Alternatively, one may use the following mathematical form, which we employ in the present work~\cite{Sch01}